• Free shipping on all orders

 Conclusion

-The causes of dyspnea in dogs are vast and varied, ranging from allergies to serious heart conditions or traumatic chest injuries.
-For this reason, it’s crucial to seek immediate medical attention for a dog suffering from breathing difficulties—this includes appearing to breathe from the stomach.
+The causes of dyspnea in dogs are vast and varied, ranging from foreign bodies in the airway, heat stroke, and respiratory infections to heart conditions or traumatic chest injuries.
+For this reason, it’s crucial to seek immediate medical attention for a dog suffering with breathing difficulties—this includes appearing to breathe from their “stomach”.

 Remain as calm as possible to ease the stress on your dog and act quickly to enhance their chances of getting the treatment they need.